-(vi) Object take up space in the memory and have an associated address like a record in Pascal or a structure in C.
+(vi) Object takes up space in the memory and have an associated address like a record in Pascal or a structure in C.

-(viii) Each object contain data, and code to manipulate the data.
+(viii) Each object contains data and code to manipulate the data.

 (ix) Objects can interact without having to know details of each other’s data or code.

-(x) It is sufficient to know the type of message accepted, and the type of response returned by the objects.
+(x) It suffices to know the type of message accepted and the type of response returned by the objects.

-Figure below shows two notations for representing an object in an object oriented approach.
+The figure below shows two notations for representing an object in an object-oriented approach.

-(i) Objects contain data, and code to manipulate that data, the entire set of data and code of an object can be made a user defined data type with the help of a class.
+(i) Objects contain data, and code to manipulate that data, it can make the entire set of data and code of an object a user-defined data type with the help of a class.

 (ii) In fact, objects are variable of the type class.

-(iii) Once a class has been defined, we can create any number of objects belonging to that class.
+(iii) Once a class has been defined, we can create many objects belonging to that class.

-(iv) Each object is associated with the data of the type class with which they are created.
+(iv) it associates each object with the data of the type class with which they are created.

 (v) A class is thus a collection of objects of similar type.

-(vi) Classes are user defined data types and behaves like the built in types of a programming language.
+(vi) Classes are user-defined data types and behave like the built-in types of a programming language.

-(vii) The syntax used to create an object is no different than the syntax used to create an integer object in C. If Fruit has been defined as a class, then the statement Fruit mango; will create an object mango belonging to the class Fruit.
+(vii) The syntax used to create an object does not differ from the syntax used to create an integer object in C. If Fruit has been defined as a class, then the statement Fruit mango; will create an object mango belonging to the class Fruit.

 The insulation of the data from direct access by the program is called data hiding or information hiding.